Goat Cheese Jalapeno Rolls – Quick & Crispy Recipe!

 How to Make Fresh Watermelon Juice:

-- Puree fresh watermelon chunks with a hint of lime juice.
+• Blend fresh watermelon chunks with a splash of lime juice for a refreshing, zesty purée.

-- Serve chilled with a few mint leaves for extra freshness.
+• Serve it chilled and garnish with a few fresh mint leaves for an extra burst of freshness.

 Pro Tip: Adding a pinch of sea salt enhances the natural sweetness of the watermelon.